Why Do We Need Warm-up? A Theoretical Perspective: The -Smoothness Condition

 $\cH\eqdef \{f\colon\R^d\to\R\mid f\text{ is }(H_0,H_1)\text{-smooth}\}$ denotes the class of all $(H_0,H_1)$-smooth functions. \end{definition}

-Based on simple derivations, we can check that any $(L_0, L_1)$-smooth function also satisfies $(H_0, H_1)$-smoothness.
-Hence, the $(H_0, H_1)$-smoothness class contains the previously studied $(L_0, L_1)$-smooth class.
-In addition, we show that $\cH$ is closed under finite sums and affine transformations, in contrast to the $(L_0, L_1)$-smooth class, for which simple counterexamples demonstrate that neither operation is preserved.
-Formal statements and proofs of the aforementioned claims are deferred to \Cref{sec:more_general_class}.
-Finally, \Cref{asmp:H0H1_smoothness} admits a natural extension in which the linear dependence on sub-optimality $f(w) - f^*$ is replaced by any monotone increasing function $\cL$ of $f(w)-f^*$, in the spirit of \citet{li2023convex}.
-We leave the study of this generalization to future work.
+Notably, any $(L_0, L_1)$-smooth function also satisfies $(H_0, H_1)$-smoothness, implying that the $(H_0, H_1)$-smooth class contains the previously studied $(L_0, L_1)$-smooth class, demonstrating the generality of \Cref{asmp:H0H1_smoothness}.
+Moreover, we show that $\cH$ is closed under finite sums and affine transformations, in contrast to the $(L_0, L_1)$-smooth class, for which neither operation is preserved, as demonstrated by simple counterexamples.
+Formal statements and proofs are deferred to \Cref{sec:more_general_class}.
+Finally, \Cref{asmp:H0H1_smoothness} admits a natural extension in which the linear dependence on the suboptimality $f(w)-f^*$ is replaced by $\cL(f(w)-f^*)$, where $\cL$ is a general increasing function, in the spirit of \citet{li2023convex}.
+We leave the study of this extension to future work.

-\subsection{Theoretical Justification of $(H_0,H_1)$-smoothness}
+\subsection{Theoretical Justification of $(H_0,H_1)$-Smoothness}

-In this section, we demonstrate that under mild regularity conditions on the weights -- enforced either implicitly by constraining the weight space or explicitly via L2 regularization -- the $(H_0, H_1)$-smoothness condition holds for a range of basic deep learning architectures.
-Detailed proofs are provided in \Cref{sec:proofs_neural_nets}.
+In this section, we show that under mild regularity conditions on the weights, enforced either explicitly via constraints or implicitly through $\ell_2$ regularization, the $(H_0, H_1)$-smoothness condition holds for several basic deep learning architectures.